 The 2nd generation detectors, which are now being pushed towards design sensitivity (Advanced LIGO) or being assembled (Advanced Virgo, and KAGRA), are expected to be limited by quantum noise over nearly the entire GW band (10 - 10000 Hz).
-By quantum noise, we refer to the quantum uncertainty of the electro-magnetic field at Fourier (sideband) frequencies in the GW detection band which beat with the laser field to produce shot noise (quantum measurement noise) and radiation pressure noise (quantum back-action noise).
-By modifying the sideband spectrum of the quantum-noise phase-space distribution regimes dominated by shot noise and regimes dominated by radiation pressure noise can be reduced (squeezed) simultaneously.
+By quantum noise, we refer to the quantum uncertainty of the electro-magnetic field at Fourier (sideband) frequencies in the GW detection band that beats with the monochromatic laser field (carrier field) to produce shot noise (photon counting noise, quantum measurement noise) and radiation pressure noise (quantum back-action noise).

 To upgrade those detectors it is essential to reduce the quantum noise.
-In this section techniques are discussed that go beyond scaling-up the carrier light power and the test masses, which reduce the effect of quantum noise in a 'classical' way.
-There are several 'nonclassical' configurations that have been proposed within the community [53, 54].
-They generally fall into the following three categories:
+In this section techniques are discussed that go beyond scaling-up the carrier light power for reducing the (signal-normalized) shot noise and the test masses for reducing the (signal-normalized) radiation pressure noise.
+Both reduce the effects of quantum noise in 'classical' ways.

+There are several 'nonclassical' approaches that have been proposed within the community [39, 40].
+They can be put into four categories: